20 Types of Figures of Speech, With Definitions and Examples

 In writing, when figures of speech are used effectively, these devices enhance the writer’s ability for description and expression so that readers have a better understanding of what is being conveyed.
 Here are some ways that writers benefit from incorporating it into their work:

 • Figure of Speech as Artistic Use of Language : Effective use of figures of speech is one of the greatest demonstrations of artistic use of language.
-Being able to create poetic meaning, comparisons, and expressions with these literary devices are how writers form art with words.
+Writing forms art with words by creating poetic meaning, comparisons, and expressions with these literary devices.

 • Figure of Speech as Entertainment for Reader: Effective figures of speech often elevate the entertainment value of a literary work for the reader.
-Many invoke humour or provide a sense of irony in ways that literal expressions do not.
-This can create a greater sense of engagement for the reader when it comes to a literary work.
+Many invoke humor or provide a sense of irony in ways that literal expressions do not.
+This can create a greater understanding of engagement for the reader regarding a literary work.

-Numerous figures of speech that are used as literary devices may be seen in works of literature.
+Numerous figures of speech used as literary devices may be seen in literature.
 These add meaning to literature and showcase the power and beauty of figurative language.
-Here are some examples in well-known literary works:
+Here are some examples from well-known literary works:

 • The Great Gatsby (F. Scott Fitzgerald)